About

 Let it be known to all that we unwaveringly hold to the following positions and their respective doctrines as stated in Scripture.
 As to:

 Marriage - We hold to the sanctity of marriage as part of God’s creative order (Gen. 1:26-28; 2:18-25).
 Marriage is to be a covenantal union between one man and one woman (Malachi 2: 14b; Matt.
 19:4-6).
 Marriage is ordained, established and regulated by God to be a life-long commitment (I Cor.
 7:39) of two becoming “one flesh” united in companionship both physically and spiritually (Gen. 2:18-25).
 Their physical union is given by God for companionship (Gen. 2: 18), and their physical union is given for procreation (Gen. 1:28), for raising a godly heritage (Mal.
 2:15), and for conjugal rights (I Cor.
 7:3).
 It is only within the covenant of marriage that the “marriage bed” is held in honor and undefiled by adultery (Hebrews 13:4).
 Within the Christian community marriage should only be allowed between two Christians (II Cor.6:14-18) with no provision to dissolve it through divorce except by two biblical provisions given by God (outlined below under Divorce and Remarriage).
 Marriage follows God's order of creation in that Christ is the head of every man, and the husband is the head of his wife-with each reflecting the love of Christ to each other ( 1 Cor.
 11:3; Eph.
 5:22-33) and maintaining interdependence to God's glory (1 Cor.
 11:3, 9-12).
-Marriage is a refleection of Christ and His bride, the Church (Eph.
+Marriage is a reflection of Christ and His bride, the Church (Eph.
 5:31-32).

 Preparation for Marriage